1959582_10203081198489244_274663726_n.jpg

 Burning bridges

 I’ve loved California, or the idea of California at least, for as long as I can remember.
-When barely a teen, I was infatuated by the base player in a folk-rock band from LA.
+When barely a teen, I became infatuated with the base player in a folk-rock band from LA.
 Some of the best so-called pop music originated on the West Coast back then: and for a long while afterwards it was the only place to have come from; or to wannabe.

-Such love for California and its music, whatever it was labelled, meant I had to go there, but it took an inordinate amount of time –– an embarrassingly long time, in fact –– to realise my ambition.
-And during my visit to the Golden State I spent more time in places other than the Hollywood Hills where my idol may still have lived.
-That spring there happened to be the most spectacular wildflower ‘event’, attributed to an unusually wet late-autumn the previous year.
-Flower power trumped nostalgia hands down.
+Such love for California and its music, whatever the label, meant I had to go there, but it took an inordinate amount of time –– an embarrassingly long time, in fact –– to realise my dream.
+And during my eventual visit to the Golden State I spent more time in places other than the Hollywood Hills where my idol may still have lived.
+The spring of that year there happened to be the most spectacular wildflower ‘event’, attributed to an unusually wet late-autumn the previous year.
+Flower power eclipsed pop nostalgia hands down.

-I thought of him during recent horrific bushfires, wondering if he’d escaped the world of extravagant palaces of the stars before they were reduced to the same charred rubble as the homes of more ordinary people.
+I thought of him during recent horrific bushfires, however, wondering if he’d escaped the world of extravagant palaces of the stars before they were reduced to the same charred rubble as the homes of lesser mortals.
 The conflagration affected all who shared this paradise before the inferno.
 Not for the first time I was reminded of someone’s observation way back, flippant or cynical I’m not sure which, that California was ‘a fine place to live, if you happen to be an orange’.

-For a long time it was assumed that the release of stress along the San Andreas fault zone was most likely to reduce the West Coast to rubble: and a serious earthquake was well overdue since San Francisco 1906.
+For a long time it’s been assumed that the release of stress along the San Andreas fault zone was most likely to reduce the West Coast to rubble: and a serious earthquake was well overdue since San Francisco 1906.
 In the end, however, disaster took the form of a wind-driven firestorm that grew monstrous and terrifyingly out of control.
-The Southern California wildfires of January 2025 were exacerbated by drought, low humidity, uncontrolled vegetation, and strong, persistent Santa Ana winds –– also known as devil winds –– blowing from the interior.
+The Southern California wildfires of January 2025 were exacerbated by drought, low humidity, vegetation that hadn’t been adequately cut back, and strong, persistent Santa Ana winds –– also known as devil winds –– haring from the interior.

-This was a place I believed was everlasting, drenched in sunshine and joy, if a tad smoggy at times.
-But much of it was obliterated beyond all recognition; and now I struggle to picture the rounded low hills, unextraordinary except for bizarre inhabitants; an infinite deep blue ocean lapping a sun-drenched coast; and a culture the stuff of millions of dreams.
+This was a place I believed was everlasting, drenched in sunshine and joy, if a tad smoggy occasionally.
+But much of it was obliterated beyond all recognition; and now I struggle to picture the rounded low hills, unexceptional save for their celebrity inhabitants; an infinite deep blue ocean lapping a sun-drenched coast; and a culture the stuff of millions of dreams.

 Are wildfires becoming more frequent and intense in a warming world?
 Perhaps we hear more about them than previously.
 Recurring fire weakens native plant species so they are easily replaced by robust invaders that ignite easily and smoulder longer, creating a cycle of escalating risk and destruction.

-I have limited experience of wildfire, and on the opposite side of the planet.
-In the lead-up to fire season in Australia, there are ‘planned burns’ to prevent larger accidental, potentially catastrophic fires.
-The national broadcaster, the ABC, reminds listeners beforehand how to reduce fire risk, by moving timber and other inflammables away from property; cutting deadwood fuel from trees and bushes; and packing in readiness for rapid evacuation.
-When firefighters come knocking, you must follow them straight out, no rushing back to pack a bag.
-The smallest valuables, most important documents, and pets that fit into lightweight, easy-to-carry containers must be ready to grab as you run out of the door.
+I have limited experience of wildfires, and on the opposite side of the planet.
+In the lead-up to the fire season in Australia, there are ‘planned burns’ to prevent larger accidental, potentially catastrophic fires.
+The national broadcaster, the ABC, reminds listeners beforehand of their responsibility to reduce fire risk, by moving timber and other inflammables away from their property; cutting deadwood ‘fuel’ from trees and bushes; and packing essentials in readiness for rapid evacuation.
+If firefighters come knocking to evacuate residents, you must follow them immediately, no dashing to pack a bag.
+Small valuables, important documents, and pets that can travel in lightweight, easy-to-carry baskets must be ready to grab as you rush out of the door.

-On a larger scale, I don’t know how best to pre-prep for fire seasons in high-risk landscapes.
-To what extent can the practices of indigenous peoples – such as regular and carefully managed ‘cool burns’– be learned and more widely applied across a warming planet?
-Consider at what level of danger prescribed recommendations become enforceable orders.
+On a larger scale, I know little about how best to pre-prep for fire seasons in high-risk landscapes.
+But I do know the extent to which indigenous practices – such as regular and carefully managed ‘cool burns’– could and should be learned and shared more widely across a warming planet.
+Consider at what level of danger prescribed recommendations should become enforceable laws.

-A fiercely howling wind may be indistinguishable from the roar of an approaching wall of flames.
-It is also worth knowing that a blaze powered by a land gale moves faster than a human being can run.
+A fiercely howling wind may be indistinguishable from the roar of an approaching wall of flame.
+It is also worth knowing that a blaze powered by a land gale moves faster than a human can run.